juandebravo/juandebravo.github.com/_posts/2023-03-27-get-pull-requests-metrics-with-chat-gpt.md

 At this point, I think both of us needed a break :laughing:.

-The chart was still looking pretty bad, so I did what I usually (try to) do in my day-to-day work, read the code, understand what we are doing, add some helpful debug logs, and find the root cause of what was going on.
+The chart was still looking pretty bad, so I did what I usually (try to) do in my day-to-day work: read the code, understand what it's doing, add some helpful debug logs, and find the root cause of what's going on.

 ![Eleventh question](/gfx/posts/github-metrics/eleventh-question.png)